anno-mods/GuidRanges/117/guids.md

 You can pick from the following *safe* GUID range: **1.337.471.142 - 2.147.483.647**.

-Start with a range of 10.000 GUIDs if you're unsure how much you need.
+Start with a range of 1.000 GUIDs if you're unsure how much you need.
-It's OK to use more (for example 100.000 GUIDs) if you need it.
+It's OK to use more (for example 10.000-100.000 GUIDs) if you really need it, but even many longtime modders for Anno 1800 did not even reach 10.000 within years.

 ## Personal GUID Range